witch-team/circeemodel/README.md

 ## Requirements

 * **MATLAB R2024b** (older versions probably work; R2023b or later is recommended).
-* **Dynare** installed and on MATLAB's path (the CIRCEE model is a `.mod` file).
-Download from https://www.dynare.org/ — the latest version is recommended.
+* **Dynare 6.5**, installed and on MATLAB's path.
+Download from https://www.dynare.org/.
+The published results were produced with 6.5 on  Linux (MATLAB R2024b); other versions have not been tested and the perfect-foresight solver's behaviour can differ between major releases.
 * **bash** ≥ 4, plus `bc`, `awk`, `sed`, `grep` (standard on macOS/Linux).
 * For distributional/figure post-processing: **R** (≥ 4.0) with `ggplot2`, `patchwork`, `ggh4x`.